ubffm/Annohub/README.md

    c.
 RunParameter.decompressionUtility - enter 7z or (7za)

-6. For easy maintance of your configuration you can set the environment variable FID_CONFIG_FILE to the location of you configuration file
+6. For easy maintenance of your configuration you can set the environment variable FID_CONFIG_FILE to the location of you configuration file

 7. Build the Annohub application with maven